Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 Ground beef will dry out if overcooked so take care not to overcook the ragù on the stovetop, 30 minutes in total should be enough.

-Lasagna pasta sheets
+Which pasta sheets are best

 For this recipe we use ready made lasagna sheets – either fresh pasta or dry boxed lasagna sheets.